dazzathewiz/infrastructure/readme.md

 No passphrase is applied to the key, although you may add a passphase after creation: ```ssh-keygen -p -f ~/.ssh/id_ed25519_infadmin```

+The playbook will also attempt to copy the public key to all hosts.
+You likely will need to specify the admin password if the machine ansible doesn't already have pub keys on the ansible hosts. ```ansible-playbook setup-control-host.yml -k```

 ## Proxmox Configuration Management
 ```
 ansible-playbook proxmox.yml